CommissionerPeirce/SafeHarbor2.0/README.md

 &ensp; &ensp; (3)  The Initial Development Team files a notice of reliance in accordance with paragraph (c) of this section.

-&ensp; &ensp; (4)  The autonomous cryptotokens beneficially owned or controlled by the Initial Development Team, its members and any of their respective related parties or affiliates (and all rights, benefits and powers with respect thereto) are not directly or indirectly sold or transferred (except without additional consideration to their respective related parties or affiliates) for a period of at least 12 months from the date of the first public qualifying distribution of the autonomous cryptotokens pursuant to clause ‘(a)’ of the definition of “qualifying distribution” set forth in paragraph (g)(8) of this section.
+&ensp; &ensp; (4)  The autonomous cryptotokens beneficially owned or controlled by the initial development team, its members and, to the extent known by the initial development team, any of their respective related persons (and all rights, benefits and powers with respect thereto) are not directly or indirectly sold or transferred (except without additional consideration from the initial development team or its members to their respective related persons) for a period of at least 12 months from the date of the first public qualifying distribution of the autonomous cryptotokens pursuant to clause ‘(a)’ of the definition of “qualifying distribution” set forth in paragraph (g)(8) of this section.

 **(b)  Disclosure.**  The Initial Development Team must provide the information described below on a freely accessible public website.
 Such information must be updated within five business days of a material change of such information; provided, however, that the information described in subparagraph (1) will be deemed automatically amended by any public updates made to a code repository which was identified by and deemed to be automatically incorporated by reference into the existing disclosure.